ORTools4MTEX/ORTools/README.md

 # ***** REPO CURRENTLY UNDER CONSTRUCTION *****

 # ORPlotter
-**ORPlotter** is a function library for plotting publication-ready figures on analysis of martensitic transformations.
+**ORPlotter** is a function library for plotting publication-ready figures for martensite transformation analysis.
 The function library is written in **MATLAB** and can be used as an add-on to the basic phase-transition functionalities within the crystallographic **MATLAB** toolbox **MTEX** (found [here](https://mtex-toolbox.github.io/MaParentGrainReconstruction.html)).

-MTEX has a vast functionality to analyse phase-transitions.
-It's major advantage compared to competing programs is its versatility, both in terms of functionality and data compatibility.
-The current library aims at being an add-on to MTEX for creating stunning and informative plots on martensitic microstructures that are too individual to be included in the main MTEX program.
+MTEX has the functionality to analyse phase-transitions.
+Its major advantage compared to competing programs is its versatility, both in terms of functionality and data compatibility.
+The ORPlotter library is an add-on to MTEX for more advanced analysis and for creating visually stunning and informative plots particular to martensitic microstructures such that they cannot be included in the main MTEX program.

-While the library mostly consists of plotting functionalities, it also includes some utility functions and advanced analysis capabilities.
+While the library mostly consists of plotting functionalities, it also includes utility functions and advanced analysis capabilities.
 These are highlighted together with the plotting functions in a series of [example scripts](./scripts) to immediately show you how the functions work and what they do.

 ---